Microsoft/azure-docs.pt-pt/articles/iot-central/howto-use-iotc-explorer.md

 ---
-title: Monitorizar a conectividade do dispositivo com o Azure IoT Central Explorer
+title: Monitorar a conectividade do dispositivo usando o Gerenciador de IoT Central do Azure
-description: Monitorizar mensagens do dispositivo e observe as alterações de twin do dispositivo através da CLI do IoT Central Explorer.
+description: Monitore mensagens do dispositivo e observe as alterações do dispositivo com a CLI do IoT Central Explorer.
 author: viv-liu
 ms.author: viviali
 ms.date: 06/17/2019